fversnel/UnityExecutionOrder/README.md

     [DependsOn(typeof(BehaviourB))]
     public class BehaviourA : MonoBehaviour, IInitializeable

+You can add multiple DependsOn attributes on the same class.

 In the Unity editor make sure to add the `DependencyBasedMonoBehaviourInitialization` to your `GameObject` otherwise initialization will not be performed at all.

+## Limitations

+ - Currently only works for components referencing each other inside a single GameObject.
+ - Implementation is probably slow as dependency graphs are not yet cached or anything.